marianoheller/povtorenie/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+[SemVer](http://semver.org/) is used for versioning.
+For the versions available, see the [tags on this repository](https://github.com/marianoheller/povtorenie/tags).

 ## Authors